EricZinda/Perplexity/docs/nonlogicalquerydesign.md

 Option 2: Alternatively, match_all_the_concept_n() is a different interpretation that will return all instances of the "in scope concept" of "soup" if there is one.
 It removes any "the-type" constraints.
 This allows simple fact checking things like "Do I have the soup?" to just work without messing around with concepts.
 However, it means you can't know, by the time you get to have_v() whether they are talking about the concept or an instance.

-But if the user asks "Do you have a table?", have_v()

 ## How to think about whether to handle concepts or instances